- Elevation: 2,675 m (8,776 ft)

 From the summit area, a powerful, continuous sound of gas explusion can be heard.
 This is either an inaccessible crater on the eastern side of the mountain, or more likely the geothermal plant at Darajat Pass – again on the eastern side of Kendang (the Garut side), and apparently with no trail between there and the summit or savanna.
 The 2,608m figure which is shown on some maps is thought to possibly refer to the height of the seemingly slightly lower northern top which is just to the north of the savanna.

 - Getting there: From Jakarta, take the toll road to Bandung and continue beyond to the end of the toll at Cileunyi.
 Follow signs to Garut and then take a right turn towards Cikajang.
 The road to the crater is signposted at Cisurupan.
 Primajasa buses to Garut leave from Jakarta’s Lebak Bulus and Cililitan bus depot frequently during the day (Rp52,000 in 2017).
 Angkots run from both Bandung and Garut to Cisurupan but you need an ojek (plenty available) up to the crater itself.
-The alternative approach from Pangalengan requires public transport (and probably ojeks too) from the Bandung side.
+The alternative approach from Pangalengan requires public transport (bus from Bandung to Pangalengan Rp25,000 and two hours) and probably ojeks too or hitching a ride with plantation workers.

 - Accommodation: Plenty available at Cipanas near Garut, one or two homestays close-by in the Cisurupan area, or further away in Tasikmalaya.

-- Permits: Entrance ticket required.
+- Permits: Entrance ticket required at Camp David.
 An expensive Rp200,000 / 300,000 for foreigners or Rp20,000 / 30,000 for locals and those with KITAS/KITAP.
 The higher price is the weekend or public holiday price.
 You may get a discount for large groups.
 Additional parking and camping fees apply – and foreign tourists have to yet again pay more than locals for the camping!
+Access to many of the peaks in the nature reserve is difficult now and permission must be sought in advance and is not always granted to hikers.

 - Travel insurance: We recommend World Nomads insurance, which is designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities including mountain hiking.